odpi/egeria-samples-api/sustainability-dashboard/emissions-calculations/README.md

 * Mobile Compustion - from vehicles involved in operations

 ## Scope 2 - Indirect Emissions from Utility Consumption
 The GHG Protocol provides [Scope 2 Guidance](https://ghgprotocol.org/scope_2_guidance) on calculating  emissions from utility consumption.
-This includes not only information from utility bills but also how to include **renewable energy agreementss** in the calculations.
+This includes not only information from utility bills but also how to include **renewable energy agreements** in the calculations.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the Egeria project.